AutoDB/AutoDB/Documentation/Documentation.md

 	var index = FTSColumn<PostTable>("Index")

-	// note that the callback is optional if set the name the FTSColumn to the name of the column you want to index (and only want to index one). static func textCallback(_ ids: [AutoId]) async -> [AutoId: String] {
+	// note that the callback is optional if the name of the FTSColumn is the same as the column you want to index (and you only want to index one column), eg. "body". static func textCallback(_ ids: [AutoId]) async -> [AutoId: String] {
 		var result: [AutoId: String] = [:]
 		let list = (try? await PostTable.fetchIds(ids)) ?? []